mpthegoat/Microprocessor-Simulator/README.md

        Time Delay Procedure
 	ORG	30	; Generate machine code from address [30]

-	PUSH	BL	; Save AL on the stack.
+	PUSH	BL	; Save BL on the stack.
 	PUSHF		; Save the CPU flags on the stack.

      Rep:

-	DEC	BL	; Subtract one from AL.
+	DEC	BL	; Subtract one from BL.
-	JNZ	REP	; Jump back to Rep if AL was not Zero.
+	JNZ	REP	; Jump back to Rep if BL was not Zero.

 	POPF		; Restore the CPU flags from the stack.
-	POP	BL	; Restore AL from the stack.
+	POP	BL	; Restore BL from the stack.

 	RET		; Return from the procedure.